sodadata/docs/soda/quick-start-end-user.md

 When checks fail during data quality scans, you and your colleagues get alerts via Slack which enable you to address issues before they have a downstream impact on the users or applications that depend upon the data.

+## Access or deploy a Soda Agent

 <div class="warpper">
   <input class="radio" id="one" name="group" type="radio" checked>
   <input class="radio" id="two" name="group" type="radio">
   <div class="tabs">
-  <label class="tab" id="one-tab" for="one">Access a Soda-managed agent</label>
+  <label class="tab" id="one-tab" for="one">Access a Soda-hosted agent</label>
   <label class="tab" id="two-tab" for="two">Deploy a self-hosted agent</label>
     </div>
   <div class="panels">
   <div class="panel" id="one-panel" markdown="1">

-## Access a Soda-managed agent

 {% include access-managed-agent.md %}

   </div>
   <div class="panel" id="two-panel" markdown="1">

-## Deploy a Soda Agent

 Soda Agent is a tool that empowers Soda Cloud users to securely access data sources to scan for data quality.
-Create a Kubernetes cluster in a cloud services provider environment, then use Helm to deploy a Soda Agent in the cluster.
+Create a Kubernetes cluster in a cloud services provider environment, then use Helm to deploy a self-hosted Soda Agent in the cluster.

 For context, the example assumes that:
 * you have the appropriate access to a cloud services provider environment such as Azure, AWS, or Google Cloud that allows you to create and deploy applications to a cluster,